reprogrammer/faq/_posts/2013-09-16-how-can-i-set-up-mercurial-to-use-meld-as-its-merge-tool.md

 ---
 layout: post-layout
-title: How can I set up mercurial to use meld as its merge tool?
+title: How can I set up Mercurial to use meld as its merge tool?
 tags:
 - mercurial
 ---